- SBA loans offer small businesses fixed sums at a specific interest rates.

 - Have an average net income of no more than $5 million (after federal tax deductions) for the previous two years of operation

-There are also several other criteria businesses must meet in order to qualify for a CDC/504 loan, many of which are set forth by the participating CDC.
+There are also several other criteria small businesses must meet in order to qualify for a CDC/504 small business loan, many of which are set forth by the participating CDC.
 These include community-development and public-policy goals, such as creating jobs, improving the local economy, and expanding economic opportunities to disadvantaged or underrepresented communities.

-CAPLines are a type of financing that offers borrowers access to revolving lines of credit for covering short-term expenses, such as payroll obligations, paying overdue contracts or invoices, or purchasing seasonal inventory, among other costs.
+CAPLines are a type of financing that offers borrowers access to revolving credit for covering short-term expenses, such as payroll obligations, paying overdue contracts or invoices, or purchasing seasonal inventory, among other costs.

 There are several different types of CAPLine products: